SongWZ3214/AI_teammate/README.md

 |                     |Refine      |Improving the solution                                  |
 |Other                |Stagnate    |Idling or hesitating for a while without progress       |

-Responsibility in the Aware condition: Monitor the participants through shared screen using the online meeting software, judge their
+Responsibility in the Aware condition: Monitor the participants through shared screen using the online meeting software, judge their design activities using the above coding scheme (originated from [Kim et al.](https://doi.org/10.1115/DETC2006-99654)), compose and send prompts to Wizard B.

 Responsibility in the Non-aware condition: